-The Company's policy is to maintain a strong capital base so as to maintain investor, creditor and market confidence and to sustain future development of the business
+The Company's policy is to maintain a strong capital base so as to maintain investor, creditor and market confidence and to sustain future development of the business.

 The Board of Directors of the Company seeks to maintain a balance between the higher returns that might be possible with higher levels of borrowing and the advantages and security afforded by a sound capital position.

-The Company monitors capital using loan to value (LTV) method to ensure that the loan to value does not increase beyond 65% on any given reporting date at the Company level
+The Company monitors capital using loan to value (LTV) method to ensure that the loan to value does not increase beyond 65% on any given reporting date at group level.

-The Company is not subject to externally imposed capital requirements
+The Company is not subject to externally imposed capital requirements,

-As a part of capital management policy, the Company did not have any continuing defaults in repayment of loans and interest.
-There have been no material loan convened defaults and there has been no intimation from the bank for recalling any loan facility.
-The Company has sought and received waiver letter from bank as at and for the year ended 31 March 2023
+As a part of its capital management policy, the Company did not have any continuing defaults in the repayment of loans and interest.
+There have been no material loan covenant defaults and there has been no intimation from the bank/ financial institution for recalling any loan facility.